adjtomo/seisflows/docs/instructions_remote.rst

 Besides running in parallel over events, the work of an individual event simulation can be parallelized over model regions.
 See the SPECFEM3D user manual for more information.
 Both parallelization over events and over model regions can be used at the same time under SeisFlows.
 The current example, however, only illustrates parallelization over events.

-Besides ``serial`` and ``multithreaded`` settings for running SeisFlows on laptops and desktops, there are also PBS, SLURM, and LSF options for running on computer clusters.
+Besides ``serial`` and ``multithreaded`` settings for running SeisFlows on laptops and desktops, there are also PBS, SLURM, and LSF options for running on clusters.
 See `here <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-configuration>`_ for more information.

 9. Visualize inversion results